 Aristotle’s teleology is not retrospective in a weak sense, in the way that, to produce an electric car I must work backward from the product to determine which steps are hypothetically required to produce it.
 In this view of teleology, the product is just the last step in the sequence of production.
-Of course, the telos imposes certain requirements on the process of production, but to say, as Charles does, that the form already contains the genetic program, is a step too far, and needlessly overburdens both the concept of form and teleology by tying it to the concept of production.49 The form or telos does not itself need to contain the production routines, because the knowledge of how to take a form and develop a plan for producing it (poioun) is different than the form or telos itself: for artificial beings it is called art (technē); for learning geometry it is the teacher’s art of teaching, that is, directing students in doing geometry until they can do it themselves; and for natural things it is the work of the outside source of change, that is, the seed, until the embryo becomes such a source of change itself (PA I.1 641b29–37).
+Of course, the telos imposes certain requirements on the process of production, but to say, as Charles does, that the form already contains the genetic program, is a step too far, and needlessly overburdens both the concept of form and telos by tying it to the concept of production.49 The form or telos does not itself need to contain the production routines, because the knowledge of how to take a form and develop a plan for producing it (poioun) is different than the form or telos itself: for artificial beings it is called art (technē); for learning geometry it is the teacher’s art of teaching, that is, directing students in doing geometry until they can do it themselves; and for natural things it is the work of the outside source of change, that is, the seed, until the embryo becomes such a source of change itself (PA I.1 641b29–37).
 Now, the prediction of the outcome of natural processes ultimately depends on a retrospective theory of the genetic sequence: just as we only know that a particular premature baby has the capacity to survive once it does, we only know that this embryo will likely grow into a human being because we look back on its development with the developed human being in mind.
-This, I take it, is Aristotle’s point in giving such a cautious answer to the question of when a thing can be said to be in potency: a thing is in potency when, in the absence of interference, its result comes about, and if it does not come about, it was not in potency (see Met.
+This, I take it, is Aristotle’s point in giving such a cautious answer to the question of when a thing can be said to be in potency: a thing is in potency when, in the absence of interference, its result (telos) comes about, and if it does not come about, it was not in potency (Met.
 IX.7 1048b37–1049a17).

 This means that Aristotle’s teleology is retrospective in a strong sense.
 The genetic process is retrospective because the form of activity that comes to be is a source, and being a source is unprecedented in the sequence of genetic development.
 The telos that comes to be is a robust form of activity that is different in kind than the process of production, because, upon completion, it becomes an independent source of motions and changes.
 Then, upon the arrival of the being, we lay out, retrospectively, a continuum of changes leading up to it.
 The genetic process is indeterminate, except in retrospect.
 This does not mean, of course, that such continuities did not exist: they were there, but there were many of them, and it was not certain in advance which ones would describe the genetic pathway.
 Seen in the right way, this is an astute, epistemically uncontroversial view.50 But if we pay attention, it explains Aristotle’s cautious, scrupulously detailed metaphysics of epigenesis.